Etiquette

 Acceptable Attire – Women

-• Short socks MUST be either plain white or with a golf club logo.
-Ankle socks are permissible and should be predominately white.
+• Short socks must be either a single plain colour or with a golf club logo.
+Ankle socks are permissible and should be predominately single colour.

 • Tailored shorts, tailored slacks, tailored ¾ length slacks (mid calf) and skirts.